 Our attorneys have decades of experience litigating civil antitrust and competition disputes in trial and appellate courts, including defending clients in class action suits against allegations of cartel behavior, litigating disputes among companies relating to allegations of monopolization and other exclusionary conduct, and defending clients in FTC and DOJ civil enforcement actions.
 We routinely coordinate with economic experts in formulating litigation strategy and in preparing and presenting claims and defenses.

 We regularly assist companies and executives in enforcement proceedings relating to allegations of criminal violations of antitrust and competition law.
-Our team includes a former trial attorney for the Antitrust division of the U.S. Department of Justice who spent five years handling criminal antitrust cases as well as several other former federal prosecutors.
 In cooperation with our Chambers and Legal 500-ranked white collar defense team, our antitrust litigators have a superb record in achieving favorable results for clients facing government enforcement actions.
 Further, we have particular strength in helping companies navigate parallel government and civil actions, working with them to determine the most advantageous litigation strategy when facing multiple actions relating to the same conduct.

 Our attorneys also regularly assist companies in evaluating antitrust concerns that arise in the regular course of business or when evaluating potential mergers, acquisitions, and other transactions with competitive implications, and in representing parties to such transactions before the FTC, DOJ, and federal courts, including filing pre-merger notifications under the Hart-Scott Rodino Act.

 We regularly draft, implement, and advise on antitrust compliance programs and provide antitrust compliance training for our clients.